-Q: I want to be involved on an Advisory group.
+Q: I want to be involved in an Advisory group.
 How can I get involved?

-A: Advisory groups will be formed over the coming weeks, and will begin meeting before the end of the semester.
-Members will be engaged for their expertise and interest in the specific subject area of the group.
+A: Advisory group members are engaged for their expertise and interest in the specific subject area of the group.
 If you would like to be considered as a member, please email email@example.com with a few sentences explaining your interest.